 Reheat: Gently reheat on the stovetop, adding a splash of water or broth if it's too thick.

 While both are tomato-based, Pomodoro boasts a smoother texture.
-Marinara, on the other hand, often has a chunkier consistency and might include additional herbs and spices.
+Marinara often has a chunkier consistency and might include additional herbs and spices.

 Absolutely!
-Ground beef, sausage, or even shredded chicken can be added for a meatier version.
+Ground beef, sausage, or shredded chicken can be added for a meatier version.

 You can also follow along on Pinterest, Facebook, and Instagram!